-Unfortunately, enough studies have been done to confidently state that a storm glass has at best a 50 percent change of accurately forecasting the weather.
+Unfortunately, enough studies have been done to confidently state that a storm glass has at best a 50 percent chance of accurately forecasting the weather.

 During FitzRoy's time, storm glasses were not able to be completely sealed due to the limitation of the technology of the time.
 As a result, a change in barometric pressure could have played a role in his findings.

-The effect temperature has on the liquid inside a storm glass, can not be accurately measured or used to produce any kind legitimate weather prediction.
+The effect temperature has on the liquid inside a storm glass can not be accurately measured or used to produce any kind of legitimate weather prediction.

 Even though storm glasses didn't turn out to be the meteorological wonders they were once thought to be, they still remain fascinating and an interesting talking point among weather enthusiasts and even meteorologists today.